david

 Because it gets worse.
 It will get worse unless you take action.

 Coming off drugs is not too difficult.
 For the most part you'll only feel a sort of mental confusion for a few days.
 There are a few exceptions to this.
-If you've been using alcohol, barbiturates or tranquillizers regularly, it's best if you stop taking them under medical supervision.
+If you've been using alcohol, barbiturates or tranquillisers regularly, it's best if you stop taking them under medical supervision.
 Go and see a doctor.
 The physical withdrawal from these drugs can be dangerous.

 You'll probably get cravings for your drug(s) for a while.
 This is normal.
 These feelings will pass, so don't act on them.
 Put it off.
 Say to yourself "I won't use now, but I might tomorrow, or in two hours, or in 10 minutes”.
 You can live for 10 minutes, 2 hours or one day without drugs.
 Then you can do it again!